dataviz-blog/dataviz-blog.github.io/_posts/2016-01-19-2-make-a-plot-getting-started-with-plot-ly.markdown

 ## Intro to Plot.ly

 * Plot.ly is the tool we will use to make our interactive visualisations.
-* Use it's web interface to
+* Use its web interface to
     * load data
     * select data for a plot
     * manipulate the look and feel of the plot